 Tungsten Bohr model

-The Bohr model of tungsten contains a nucleus having 74 protons and 110 neutrons in the center, and around this nucleus, there are six electron shells containing 74 electrons.
+The tungsten Bohr model illustrates a nucleus with 74 protons and 110 neutrons.
+Surrounding this nucleus are six electron shells, housing a total of 74 electrons.

 Steps